Food, Inc.: Awards

 The film was nominated for the Academy Award for Best Documentary Feature at the 82nd Academy Awards, where it lost to The Cove, and for the Independent Spirit Award for Best Documentary Feature at the 25th Independent Spirit Awards, where it lost to Anvil!
 The Story of Anvil.
 It tied for fourth place in the Best Documentary category at the 35th Seattle International Film Festival.

 Sequel

-In January 2023, Participant announced a sequel, Food Inc. 2, to be released in late 2023.
+In January 2023, Participant announced a sequel, Food, Inc. 2, to be released in late 2023, though was eventually pushed back to April 12, 2024.
 The documentary is a continuation of the original story.
-Kenner and Melissa Robledo are directing and producing are the original film's narrators, Schlosser and Pollan.
+The film is being directed by Kenner and Melissa Robledo, who are being joined as producers by Schlosser and Pollan, the original film's narrators.